Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 The bootstrap function creates a NestExpressApplication using `src/app.module.ts`.
 AppModule launches the editor interface ([app.module.ts](..%2F..%2Fserver%2Fsrc%2Fapp.module.ts)).
 It also launches an expressInstance that serves the routes in server/src/express-app.js.
 Notice that these routes are mostly different from the routes in server-ui/src/express-app.js.

+# Updating a Deployment

+To update a deployment, make a release in the tangerine repo.
+This will trigger a build in the CI/CD pipeline.
+The CI/CD pipeline will build the docker images and push them to the docker registry.
+Do a `docker-compose pull` to get the latest images.
+Then run ./start-docker-compose.sh to start the new containers.
+You might need to remove the old containers before you do the pull in case they don't update.

 # Useful commands:

 `docker-compose build` - builds the containers.